39 top tips for fishkeepers

 Don’t place the fish directly under hot fans as this will raise the bag temperature quickly, depleting oxygen.

-And don’t hang carrier bags in the boot of your car.
-Fish can be killed by the constant swinging and knocking that any journey would provide.
+Remember not to hang carrier bags in the boot of your car.
+Fish will die from the constant swinging and knocking that any journey would provide.

 This may seem obvious to most of you, but a high percentage of people still go off and do other things while their fish are in transport.
-Sealed polythene bags hold limited amounts of oxygen, and fish pollute the bag water from the moment they are placed into it.
+Sealed polythene bags hold limited amounts of oxygen.
+While fish pollute the bag water from the moment they are placed into it.

 If you have other plans, arrange to collect the fish last, or inform the member of staff who is packing the fish.
 They can pack them more lightly, in larger bags with more oxygen.